Scowluga/105-RCACC/README.md

 If you're looking to join, you've made the right decision!
 View our hours, address, and a map on how to get to our location.

 <h2>Uniform Inspections</h2>
 <p>Recently added was a Google Apps Script for dynamic uniform inspection management and organization.
-More details to come.</p>
+The script manages the incrementation of cadet's individual 'scores', through various categories including beret, pants, boots, tunic, etc. Improves overall dress through support, formalization, and organization. </p>
 <h2>Conclusion</h2>
 <p>Thank you to everybody that helped make this application possible.
 Special thanks to my father, and Mr. Chuu of 105.</p>
 <p>You can contact me from the application, or through email. </p>